OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Handle errors in asynchronous calls

-Errors that occur within asynchronous callbacks can be easily forgettable.
+Errors that occur within asynchronous callbacks are easy to miss.
 Therefore, as a general principle first argument to the asynchronous calls should be an Error object.
 Also, express routes handle errors itself, but it should be always remembered that errors occurred in asynchronous calls made within express routes are not handled, unless an Error object is sent as a first argument.

 Errors in these callbacks can be propagated as many times as possible.
 Each callback that the error has been propagated to can ignore, handle or propagate the error.